 Republican governors complain about GOP health care plan

-In this April 17, 2015, file photo, Nevada Gov. Brian Sandoval sits in his office at the Capitol in Carson City, Nev.
-Mirroring concerns raised by Democrats, Republican governors including Sandoval complain that the proposal from the GOP-controlled U.S. House to replace the existing health care law would force millions of lower-income earners from insurance rolls or stick states with the cost of keeping them covered.
+Mirroring concerns raised by Democrats, Republican governors including Sandoval complain tha...
+Republican governors are complaining that a GOP proposal to replace former President Barack Obama's health care law would force millions of lower-income earners off insurance rolls or stick states with the cost of...
+Republican governors are complaining that a GOP proposal to replace former President Barack Obama's health care law would force millions of lower-income earners off insurance rolls or stick states with the cost of keeping them covered.
+Authorities say a wildfire killed three ranch hands in the Texas Panhandle who were trying to usher cattle away from the flames.

 Add your comments below